Table of contents

 Logistics is largely a level playing field.
-All players tackle similar challenges: bad weather, global regulations, trade wars, to name a few.
+All players tackle similar challenges: bad weather, global regulations, trade wars, and recently, even a pandemic.

 They also enjoy much the same advantages such as speed of vehicles, growing demand, and fuel prices.

-What separates established logistics companies from their not-so-successful counterparts — is a longstanding reputation for reliable and trustworthy customer service.
+What separates established logistics companies from their not-so-successful counterparts — is a longstanding reputation for reliable and trustworthy customer care.

 The Importance of Customer Service in Logistics

-As competition increases, great customer service serves as a powerful differentiator, with retailers and suppliers likely to opt for providers going the extra mile to satisfy end consumers’ demands.
+The logistics industry is also seeing an increase in players providing last-mile delivery.
+As competition increases, great customer service serves as a powerful differentiator, with retailers and suppliers likely to opt for providers going the extra mile to satisfy end customers’ needs.
 For companies looking to expand globally, excellent customer service accelerates their growth manifold.

 Let’s say you’re a logistics company specializing in furniture and home improvement items.

-They’re informed of the location of their shipment, estimated time of arrival, and if there’s an unexpected delay, they’re not left guessing why.
+They’re informed of the location of their shipment (using a service such as My Package Tracking),estimated time of arrival, and if there’s an unexpected delay, they’re not left guessing why.

-While most companies aspire to provide such seamless services to their customers, it takes a combination of processes and tools to make them a reality.
+Most companies aspire to provide such seamless services that boost their customer satisfaction.
+But it takes a combination of processes and tools like multi-carrier shipping software to make them a reality.

 In this post, we’ll delve into how companies can improve customer communication, internal processes, and deliveries with the help of technology.